MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions3.md

 12. Sally Holby's age has been incorrectly recorded.
 Using her pupil id, change her age to 15.

-13. Colin Fifth should really be Colin Forth, also he's in S1.
+13. Colin Fifth should really be Colin Forth, also he should be in S1.
 Using his pupil id, update his record.

-12. Display all of your details from the pupil and house table.
+14. Display all of your details from the pupil and house table.

-13. Change your record and move to a different house.
+15. Using your pupil id, change your record and move to a different house.

-14. Display the updated record.
+16. Display the updated record.

-7. Write a statement to update the record for Mary Cawdron to Mary Lawrie.

-8. Write a statement to update the record for Nora Coil to Clyde.

-9. Write a SQL statement to remove Ernie Dawson from the Pupil table.

-10. Berneray house was a short lived idea.
+17. Berneray house was a short lived idea.
 Write a SQL statement to remove this house from the database.

-1. Write a statement to delete Barry Wales from the Pupil table.

-2. Delete Ben Barry from the Pupil table.

-3. Write a statement that shows `firstName`, `lastName` and `guidanceTeacher` for all pupils.

-4. Shows first name, surname, age and guidance teacher for pupils in the year group S3, ordered by age increasing, and surname alphabetically.

-5. Show forename, surname and year for all pupils in Forth, order by surname ascending.

-6. Display the names and guidance teacher for S5 pupils who are male.
-Sort the results by age, oldest to youngest, and surname alphabetically.
+18. John Bull is a Muggle!
+He should never have been enrolled, and has now been expelled.
+Remove him from the database.